 Nationwide Inpatient Sample (NIS) is a nationwide database of hospital inpatient stays.
 The NIS is the largest all-payer inpatient care database that is publicly available in the United States, containing data from 5 to 8 million hospital stays from about 1,000 hospitals sampled to approximate a 20-percent stratified sample of U.S. community hospitals.
-The NIS is available for a 16-year time period, from 1988 to 2003, allowing analysis of trends over time.
-For more information, visit the HCUP User Support Website at http://www.hcup-us.ahrq.gov or contact the HCUP Central Distributor (detailed below).
+The NIS has been available since 1988.
+For trends analysis, it is recommended that analyses begin with the 1993 data year.

 State Inpatient Databases (SID) are hospital inpatient databases from Data Organizations participating in HCUP.
 The SID contain the universe of the inpatient discharge abstracts in the participating HCUP States, translated into a uniform format to facilitate multi-State comparisons and analyses.
-Together, the SID encompass about 90 percent of all U.S. community hospital discharges in 2003.
-For more information, visit the HCUP User Support Website at http://www.hcup-us.ahrq.gov or contact the HCUP Central Distributor (see below).

 State Ambulatory Surgery Databases (SASD) are outpatient databases from Data Organizations in participating HCUP States, which capture surgeries performed on the same day in which patients are admitted and released.
 The SASD contain the ambulatory surgery encounter abstracts in participating States, translated into a uniform format to facilitate multi-State comparisons and analyses.
 All of the databases include abstracts from hospital-affiliated ambulatory surgery sites.
 Some contain the universe of ambulatory surgery encounter abstracts for that State, including records from both hospital-affiliated and freestanding surgery centers.
 Composition and completeness of data files may vary from State to State.
-For more information, visit the HCUP User Support Website at http://www.hcup-us.ahrq.gov or contact the HCUP Central Distributor (see below).